 When I left the room, I saw her against the wall by the water fountain.
 A doctor who had been inside 712 only moments before stood at her side, talking to her, gripping her elbow.
 Then he moved on, leaving her slumped against the wall.

 Such pathetic hurt reflected from her face.
 Such wounded eyes.

-She
+She knew.
 The doctor had told her that her father was gone.

 I took her hand and led her into the nurses' lounge.
 We sat on little green stools, neither saying a word.
 She stared straight ahead at a pharmaceutical calendar, glass faced, almost breakable-looking.